sk-zk/lookaround/README.md

 In which I reverse-engineer Apple Look Around and create a Python module for it.

+The reasonably stable parts of this have been integrated into my library [sk-zk/streetlevel](https://github.com/sk-zk/streetlevel/).

 ## Coverage tiles
 Panoramas can be found as XYZ tiles with z=17.
 I've abstracted this a bit for convenience: